it-objects/terraform-aws-terra3/gh-pages/docs/about.md

 About
 =====

-This project is maintained and funded by [it-objects GmbH](https://it-objects.de/cloud/).
+This project is maintained and published with :heart: by [it-objects GmbH](https://it-objects.de/cloud/).

 We're a full-service software development company based in Essen, Germany & Lisbon, Portugal.